attila-ac/zeta/README.md

 Proof of the Riemann Hypothesis via Zeropole Balance

-This repository contains the manuscript **"Proof of the Riemann Hypothesis via Zeropole Balance"** authored by Attila Csordas.
-The manuscript presents a proposed proof of the Riemann Hypothesis using the zeropole balance framework derived from the Hadamard product of the Riemann zeta function.
+This repository contains the manuscript **"Proof attempt of the Riemann Hypothesis via Zeropole Balance"** authored by Attila Csordas.
+The manuscript presents a proposed proof of the Riemann Hypothesis using the zeropole balance framework.

 Associated twitter thread with the popular version of the story: https://x.com/attilacsordas/status/1872286922212532607